All Episodes

 I just did it because I wanted to learn how to do it.

-Corn, cucumbers, you name it, peppers, all I did everything.
+Corn, cucumbers, you name it, peppers.

-And but I'll tell you what happened.
+But I'll tell you what happened.

 Then I began to realize farming is hard work.

-And it was only small it was, you know, it was I don't know.
+And it was only, it was, you know, it was, I don't know, it was not that big of a plot of land.

-But I, you know, you'd have to weed it and water it, and it just was a lot of it was a heavy lift, and I love corn the most.
+But I, you know, you'd have to weed it and water it.

-And I'm like, I'd rather go I think that's the better way to go.
+And I'm like, I'd rather go, I think that's the better way to go.

 How many acres do you have?

-And um, do you kill your own chickens and turkeys?
+Now, do you kill your own chickens and turkeys?

 I do not know.

-And can you make you making a profit?
+Are you making a profit?

 I know people are having trouble with fertilizer and seeds are more expensive and equipment is more expensive and harder to repair.

-Right now I'm doing okay because I'm using resources that I have, like for the um for all the plants, I use all the manure and all the mulch from the barn, and then I put it right on the plants, so the amount of nitrogen is actually helping the soil so I can rotate crops every season.
+Like for the for all the plants, I use all the manure and all the mulch from the barn and then I put it right on the plant.

-Like if I'm going to a certain place, I'll take care of the other customers in that area just to save on you going back and forth, back and forth.
+Like if I'm going to a certain place, I'll take care of the other customers in that area just to save on going back and forth, back and forth.

-Because then that'll save a delivery fee for the customers as well.
+So then that'll save a delivery fee for the customers as well.

 You know what I love?

-I love the fact that I hear in you you're finding ways, big and small, to streamline your entire business.
+I love the fact that I hear in you, you're finding ways, big and small, to streamline your entire business.

-Because you're being creative, you're using your brain, and and hopefully you're still making about the same amount of money as you did before all these bad economic policies.
+And hopefully you're still making about the same amount of money as you did before all these bad economic policies.

 There's not going to be enough manure for them.